-Example #2: Final evaluation of the project based learning (PBL) process in the course “Self-Awareness in Learning Processes” (in the Early Childhood Department)
+Example #2: Concluding evaluation of the project based learning (PBL) process in the course “Self-Awareness in Learning Processes” (in the Early Childhood Department)

 Description of the course and the PBL method

 This course was developed on the basis of the problem (or project) based learning method (PBL).
 This method is based on active and participatory study, including the completion of an inquiry process related to an outcome-oriented project or problem, serving to motivate the students’ activities.
-Participation in the course requires the completion of complex assignments by submitting a tangible deliverable such as a model, policy document, presentation, and so forth.
+Participation in the course requires the completion of complex tasks by submitting a tangible deliverable such as a model, policy document, presentation, and so forth.
 The students introduce their deliverable to an audience (presentation), explain it, defend it, and engage in reflection on the learning process (Zohar, 2014).
-This method requires several basic conditions entailing a change in the teacher’s status: An autonomous teacher who shapes curricula according to their interest and that of the students; active and thoughtful learning by students, whereby the teacher’s role changes from a source of information to a guide; new and relevant evaluation methods that encourage a complex deliverable (project); and processes of investigative learning, and personal and group cooperation.
+This method requires several basic conditions entailing a change in the teacher’s status: An autonomous teacher who shapes curricula according to their interest and that of the students; active and thoughtful learning by students, whereby the teacher’s role changes from a source of information to a guide; new and relevant assessment methods that encourage a complex deliverable (project); and processes of investigative learning, and personal and group cooperation.

 The goal of the course